Tuesday, December 10, 2024

 The company my editor friend noted above hired me for is a proprietary online military database located in the Washington D.C. area.
 The subscribers include governments, industries, libraries, militaries, news organizations, etc. My work mainly involved profiling weapon systems and tracking exports, transfers, and sales, but also sometimes preparing news abstracts as well as a nation’s order of battle — meaning what weapons it had, how many, how they were acquired, where they were located, and with which units.
 Small arms were generally considered beneath our concern.
 Rather, the focus was on large weapons systems such as aircraft, artillery, armored vehicles, and electronic intelligence and sensor systems.

 It was not full-time work, but since I could do it at home on my own time it suited me just fine.
 For nearly 26 years, I had a steady monthly income.
-The amount varied over the years, and a regular monthly paycheck is a nice benefit; however, it was one with a steadily declining return.
+The amount varied over the years; however, a regular monthly paycheck is a nice benefit, but it was one with a steadily declining return.
 When I began in 1998, I was paid $900 for a month to update the profiles of 50 weapon systems, or $1,736.72 in 2024, or, in other terms, $18 per record or $34.73 in 2024.
 If I spent just one hour per record that would have been decent pay, but instead, it took me about 80 hours to finish 50 records, which reduced the hourly pay equivalent to fast-food wages.

 The company would recruit other stringers over the years, political science majors, pre-law students, grad students, but the tedious, detail-oriented work, and low pay, would eventually move them all on.
 After two and a half decades, I was the last man standing, more out of stubbornness than talent, but in the end I was there.
 Frankly, it was the longest relationship in my life.